Di-Higgs and tri-Higgs boson signals of muon $g-2$ at a muon collider: Predictions in 2HDM

 The explanation of $\Delta a_{\mu}$ in the type-II 2HDM with $M_{L,E} \simeq m_{H,A,H^\pm}$ requires

-and we see that, after fixing the effective lagrangian by muon mass and muon g-2, one parameter, $\tan \beta$, remains and it controls predictions for $h \to \mu^+\mu^-$, $\mu^+\mu^- \to hh$, and $\mu^+\mu^- \to hhh$.\footnote{Note that $\tan \beta$ interpolates, with proper redefinition of $\lambda$-couplings, between the SM ($\tan\beta = 0$) and models without mass mixing between the muon and vectorlike leptons ($\tan \beta = \infty$).
+and we see that, after fixing the effective lagrangian by muon mass and muon $g-2$, one parameter, $\tan \beta$, remains and it controls predictions for $h \to \mu^+\mu^-$, $\mu^+\mu^- \to hh$, and $\mu^+\mu^- \to hhh$.\footnote{Note that $\tan \beta$ interpolates, with proper redefinition of $\lambda$-couplings, between the SM ($\tan\beta = 0$) and models without mass mixing between the muon and vectorlike leptons ($\tan \beta = \infty$).
 Although both limits are not physical within 2HDM, this provides an insight to the $\tan \beta$ dependence of discussed results.}

 The formulas for couplings describing interactions of the muon with the SM Higgs boson defined by Eq.~(\ref{eq:lagrangian_h}), namely the second equality in Eq.~(\ref{eq:lambda_h}) and Eqs.~(\ref{eq:lambda_hh})-(\ref{eq:lambda_hhh}) are the same with proper definitions of $m_\mu^{LE}$ for 2HDM given in Eq.~(\ref{eq:dela_2HDM}).
-The range of $R_{h\to \mu^+\mu^-}$ consistent with one sigma range of $\Delta a_{\mu}$ straightforwardly follows and is plotted as a function of $\tan \beta$ in Fig.~\ref{fig:R_vs_tanb}.
+The range of $R_{h\to \mu^+\mu^-}$ corresponding to one sigma range of $\Delta a_{\mu}$ straightforwardly follows and is plotted as a function of $\tan \beta$ in Fig.~\ref{fig:R_vs_tanb} (top).
 Note that $R_{h\to \mu^+\mu^-}$ drops to zero at small $\tan\beta $ as a result of cancellation in Eq.~(\ref{eq:R}).
-However, it should be expected that for lighter new leptons the effective theory not a good approximation especially in this range, since small differences resulting from model parameters could prevent perfect cancellations.
-Indeed, predictions of the full model include even $R_{h\to \mu^+\mu^-} \simeq 1$ in this range of $\tan\beta $~\cite{Dermisek:2021ajd}.
-Nevertheless, the measurement of $h\to \mu^+\mu^-$ will constrain the range of $\tan\beta $ and $M_{L,E}$ consistent with $\Delta a_{\mu} $.
+However, it should be expected that for lighter new leptons, or when masses of Higgs bosons and new leptons are split, Eq.~(\ref{eq:R}) is not a good approximation in this region, since small differences in model parameters could prevent perfect cancellation, as indicated by dot-dashed and dashed lines.
+Nevertheless, the measurement of $h\to \mu^+\mu^-$ will constrain the range of $\tan\beta $, $M_{L,E}$ and $m_{H,A,H^\pm}$ consistent with $\Delta a_{\mu} $.
 The inset zooms in the range of $\tan\beta $ where the deviation of $R_{h\to \mu^+\mu^-}$ from the SM expectation is comparable to the ultimate sensitivity of the LHC.